fwmechanic/k_edit/README.md

 ### Windows

+  * both i386 and x64 are in active use on Win 7, Win 8.1, and Win 10.
-  * The last [nuwen.net MinGW release](http://nuwen.net/mingw.html) (w/GCC 4.8.1) that builds 32-bit targets, 10.4 released 2013/08/01, is no longer available from nuwen.net.
+  * i386 K for Windows: The last [nuwen.net MinGW release](http://nuwen.net/mingw.html) (w/GCC 4.8.1) that builds 32-bit targets, 10.4 released 2013/08/01, is no longer available from nuwen.net.
 So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Windows platform is clearly x64 only.
-  * The 64-bit build of K is relatively recent (first release 2014/02/09) but it's *mostly* working fine so far (updt: on Win7 (targeting a WQXGA (2560x1600) monitor), I get an assertion failure related to console reads (these never occur with the 32-bit K); also these never occur with the x64 K running in Win 8.x (but targeting HD+ (1600x900) resolution); the only time I use Win7 is at work (I am one of seemingly few people who can look past the "Metro" UI of Win 8.x and find a core OS that is superior to Win7).
-    * *Update 2016/05*: I haven't used Win32-K on high-res (WQHD or greater) monitors much lately, but haven't experienced this problem in recent memory (on Win 7, 8.1, or 10).
+  * x64 K for Windows: first released 2014/02/09:

 ## Linux key-decoding status quo